Dropshipping vs Order Fulfillment Companies: What’s the Difference?

 Bottom Line

-A retailer with the available capital to buy inventory in bulk wanting to avoid investing in their own warehousing operation would do well partnering with an order fulfillment service—like ShipBob and Red Stag Fulfillment.
+A retailer with the available capital to buy inventory in bulk and wanting to avoid investing in their own warehousing operation would do well partnering with an order fulfillment service—like ShipBob and Red Stag Fulfillment.

 Ready to begin dropshipping?
 Check out our guide on how to start a dropshipping business.